EdddieN/machinon-domoticz_theme/views/readme.md

 # Fix for misplaced tabs in switches, scenes and utility.

-Replace with same files in `../www/views`
+For domoticz version previous 4.10393, replace these files in `../www/views`

 Files:
 * lights.html